Video: How are the London 2012 Olympic medals made?

 Image: London 2012

-Designed by David Watkins, the Olympic medals are the largest and heaviest in the history of the Summer Games.
+The Olympic medals are the largest and heaviest in the history of the Summer Games.
 The gold medal, which is actually silver with gold plating, weighs 400 grams and measures 85mm in diameter.
 The medals feature Nike, the winged goddess of victory who represents the spirit of the Games, on the front side.
-The reverse features the London 2012 Olympics logo.
+The reverse, designed by David Watkins, features the London 2012 Olympics logo.

 The metal was provided by Rio Tinto, which mined the gold, silver, and copper near Salt Lake City at the Kennecott Utah Copper Mine and in Mongolia at the Oyu Tolgoi site.
 Visit Rio Tinto to learn more about the metals used in the London 2012 Olympic medals.